These gluten-free savoury muffins are packed with flavour and have a cornbread-like texture. Great for on-the-go breakfasts or as a snack.

 - Heat the olive oil in a frying pan and saute the onion and garlic for 5 minutes.

-- Meanwhile, in a large bowl, stir together the gluten-free flour, polenta, chickpea flour, baking powder, salt and pepper.
+- Meanwhile, in a large bowl, stir together the gluten-free flour, polenta, herbs, chickpea flour, baking powder, salt and pepper.

 - To the frying pan, stir in the pesto, cream cheese (or yoghurt), water and vinegar.
 Mix in the sundried tomatoes.